oguz-kolukisa/7880-project/Readme.md

 ### Data Processing Assumptions

-1. **ImageNet Normalization**: Input images are normalized using ImageNet mean [0.485, 0.456, 0.406] and std [0.229, 0.224, 0.225].
-The paper mentions using ImageNet-pretrained backbones but does not explicitly state the normalization scheme.
+- Inputs are normalized using ImageNet statistics to align with the pretrained backbone, even though the paper does not explicitly state the normalization parameters.

-2. **Random Crop Behavior**: During training, random crops of size 473×473 (PASCAL) or 641×641 (COCO) are applied after random scaling.
-The paper specifies crop sizes but not the exact cropping strategy when images are smaller than the crop size.
+- Training uses random scaling followed by cropping to a fixed resolution (473×473 on PASCAL; 641×641 on COCO); the paper gives the crop sizes but leaves the handling of smaller resized images unspecified.

-3. **Validation Augmentation**: Validation uses deterministic resizing to crop size without random augmentation, keeping normalization.
-The paper does not detail validation preprocessing.
+- Validation removes stochasticity: inputs are resized deterministically to the same resolution and only normalization is retained.

-4. **Binary Mask Construction**: Support and query masks are constructed as (mask == class_id) for multi-class datasets.
-For datasets with instance annotations, all instances of the target class are merged into a single binary mask.
+- Ground-truth labels are converted into a single binary mask for the target class; when multiple instances are present, they are combined into one foreground region.

 ### Training Assumptions